Skip to main content

 /api/operator-queue/agents/{name}GETItems for a specific agent

-MCP Tool: send_notification(agent_name, message, priority) — sends a notification to the Operating Room from within an agent.
+MCP Tool: send_notification(agent_name, message, priority) — sends a notification to the Operations page from within an agent.

 Infrastructure Components